 - High-energy dogs will likely benefit from longer, more frequent, or more vigorous walks, as well as some strenuous play sessions.

 - Dogs that enjoy socializing with other dogs may need extra socializing time.
-Perhaps taking your dog to a doggie daycare or on visits to the local dog park will help to stop your dog from eating grass.
+Perhaps taking your dog to a doggie daycare or visiting the local dog park will help stop your dog from eating grass.

 Is It Safe For Dogs to Eat Grass?